DoctorWkt/acwj/12_Types_pt1/Readme.md

 ```

 Still not the most elegant assembly code, but it does work.
 Also,
-`$make test` confirms that all the previous code examples still work.
+`$ make test` confirms that all the previous code examples still work.

 ## Conclusion and What's Next